-I waited about 10 months between finishing the Exxon Valdez entry and holding the published 2-volume set—and the check from the publisher.
-I posted a picture of the hardcopy on Instagram.
-I flipped to every entry that I wrote to see whether the editors inserted strange words like “life-forms” into my words (they did).
-I read parts of the entries out loud to my parents against their will.
+On the day I received the books, I posted a picture of the hardcopy on Instagram.
+I flipped to every entry that I wrote to see what the editors did to my writing (they inserted strange words like “life-forms”).
+I even read parts of the entries out loud to my parents.

 Contributor, Environmental Health in the 21st Century: From Air Pollution to Zoonotic Diseases.
 Ed.
 Richard Crume.
 2 vols.
 Santa Barbara, CA: ABC-CLIO (Greenwood Imprint), February 2018.

 - Bisphenol A in the Environment

 - Communication of Environmental Risk (download sample entry)

 - Health Benefits of Composting

 - Unexploded Ordnance

 Contributor, Urban Health Issues: Exploring the Impacts of Big-City Living.
 Ed.
 Richard Crume.
 Santa Barbara, CA: ABC-CLIO (Greenwood Imprint), April 2019.

 - Healthcare Access and Quality